-In 2019, about 539 million short tons (MMst) of coal were consumed in the United States.
-On an energy content basis, this amount was equal to about 11.3 quadrillion British thermal units (Btu) and to about 11% of total U.S. energy consumption.
+In 2020, about 477 million short tons (MMst) of coal were consumed in the United States.
+On an energy content basis, this amount was equal to about 9.2 quadrillion British thermal units (Btu) and to about 10% of total U.S. energy consumption.
+This was the lowest amount and the lowest percentage share of total U.S. annual energy consumption since at least 1949.
 Although coal use was once common in the industrial, transportation, residential, and commercial sectors, today the main use of coal in the United States is to generate electricity.
-(Learn more about historical U.S. energy consumption.)
-The electric power sector accounts for most of U.S. coal consumption.
+The electric power sector has accounted for the majority of U.S. coal consumption since 1961.

-U.S. coal consumption by consuming sector by amount and percentage share of total in 2019
+U.S. coal consumption by consuming sector by amount and percentage share of total coal consumption in 2020 was:1

-Power plants make steam by burning coal, and the steam turns turbines (machines for generating rotary mechanical power) to generate electricity.
+Coal-fired power plants burn coal to make steam and the steam turns turbines (machines for generating rotary mechanical power) to generate electricity.
 Many industries and businesses have their own power plants, and some use coal to generate electricity for their own use and mostly in combined heat and power plants.
 Learn more about U.S. electricity generation.

 Many industries use coal and coal byproducts.
 The concrete and paper industries burn large amounts of coal to produce heat.
-The steel industry uses coal indirectly to make steel.
-Coal coke is made by baking coal in furnaces.
-The steel industry uses coal coke to smelt iron ore into iron to make steel.
+The steel industry uses coal indirectly as coal coke to smelt iron ore into iron to make steel.
 The high temperatures created by burning coal coke give steel the strength and flexibility needed for bridges, buildings, and automobiles.

 Blast furnace in a modern steel works

 Coal can be turned into gases and liquids that can be used as fuels or processed into chemicals to make other products.
 These gases or liquids are sometimes called synthetic fuels or synfuels.
 Synthetic fuels are made by heating coal in large vessels.
 These fuels produce fewer air pollutants when burned than burning coal directly.